SIX LESSONS SUPPORTIVE MATERIALS

 - Licking the Nose

-Fourth, Adding Verbal Cue to Target Behavior
+Third, Adding Verbal Cue to Target Behavior

 Remember the golden rule of training a new cue (if you already have another cue established): New Cue –> Old Cue –> Click behavior and treat